I had all the questions when I started, too. Now, well into my publishing career, I hope I have some answers that will help you along.

 Even though book proposals are a lot of work, they make writing the actual book so much smoother.
 Once you have a finished proposal, you essentially have the framework for your entire book.
 As a bonus, you also have a clear vision of what market you’re writing for, who your competition is, and how to write it in the most engaging way.
 In my opinion, having a great proposal helps you write a better book than you’d ever write without it.

 There is no magic number for how long a proposal should be.
 But if you have all of the right elements in it, it will be lengthy.
 Here are the six standard sections you should include: Overview, About the Author, Market (audiences), Marketing, and Outline (with chapter summaries) and Sample Chapters.

 As a reference, all of my book proposals tend to be around 100 pages, which include the sample chapters.

 How large of a platform do I need to get a book deal?

 Platform, platform, platform.
 I’m sure you’ve heard a lot of talk about this requirement for a book deal.
 A platform is essentially the people you can sell your book to when published.
 Simply put, it’s your audience.
-Your platform can come from essays you’ve written for large publications, your social media following, any professional or social groups you belong to, and more.
+Your platform comes from essays you’ve written for large publications, your social media following, any professional or social groups you belong to, and more.
 Publisher requirements vary greatly for required platform.
-The smaller presses may require only a small platform; with some of the larger publishers requiring a social media following of thousands to hundred of thousands and wanting you to have bylines in major publications.
-During the proposal writing process, I’ll help you build up your platform to be as robust (but honest) as possible.
+The smaller presses may require only a small platform; with some of the larger publishers requiring a social media following of thousands to hundred of thousands, and wanting you to have bylines in major publications.
+During the proposal writing process, I’ll help you describe your current platform in the most complete, robust (but honest) way possible.
 This will give you more opportunity when going out to sell your book.

 Should I consider self-publishing?